-We sat down with expert neurosurgeon Achal Singh Achrol, MD, Director of Neurosurgery Clinical Trials at PNI, to discuss ongoing stem cell studies at PNI and John Wayne Cancer Institute (JWCI), and the implications of regenerative medicine in the future as cellular therapy in neurological diseases.
+We sat down with expert neurosurgeon Achal Singh Achrol, MD, Director of Neurosurgery Clinical Trials at PNI, to discuss ongoing stem cell studies at PNI and Saint John’s Cancer Institute (JWCI), and the implications of regenerative medicine in the future as cellular therapy in neurological diseases.

 Exploring Stem Cells as Treatments

 Stem cells have the unique ability to continuously replenish themselves, called “self-renewal”, as well as develop into many different types of cells that make up our body (called “differentiation”), such as muscle cells, blood cells, or brain cells.